-- (7) The estimated retail price of the system and separate estimates of both the installation and yearly maintenance costs; - (8) A copy of the warranty or warranties provided with the system; - (9) If the application is for a system previously tested, but not certified, the application shall include identification of the system components which have been changed; including all new physical and operational characteristics; together with any new test results obtained by the applicant. - (10) If the applicant is not the manufacturer of all system components, the applicant shall include evidence of notification of all component manufacturers of the applicant's intended use of the component manufacturers' equipment in the vapor recovery system for which the application is being made. - (a) When the applicant is requesting inclusion of one or more components on a certified system, the applicant shall notify the manufacturer, if any, named as the applicant or holder of the executive order for the certified system. - (b) When the applicant is requesting certification of one or more components as part of a new system, the applicant shall notify all manufacturers. - (1011) Such other information as the Executive Officer the ARB Executive Officer may reasonably require. - 3.2 Evidence of Corporate and Financial Responsibility - 3.2.1 The requirements of this section shall apply with equal stringency both to original manufacturers and to rebuilders of vapor recovery equipment. - Any manufacturer of vapor recovery system equipment shall provide a warranty of at least one year three years one year for the vapor recovery system equipment.
-An exception to the warranty requirement may be made for those components of the system which are identified in the maintenance manual as having expected useful lives of less than three years; The warranty in these cases may specify the expected life. - 3.2.3 The manufacturer of any vapor recovery system equipment shall affix a warranty tag to certified equipment that shall only be removed by the owner/operator of the vapor recovery equipment.
-The tag shall contain at least the following information: - (1) Notice of warranty period - (2) Date of Manufacture, or where it can be found on the component
+- (7) The estimated retail price of the system and separate estimates of both the installation and yearly maintenance costs; - (8) A copy of the warranty or warranties provided with the system; - (9) If the application is for a system previously tested, but not certified, the application shall include identification of the system components which have been changed; including all new physical and operational characteristics; together with any new test results obtained by the applicant. - (10) If the applicant is not the manufacturer of all system components, the applicant shall include evidence of notification of all component manufacturers of the applicant's intended use of the component manufacturers' equipment in the vapor recovery system for which the application is being made. - (a) When the applicant is requesting inclusion of one or more components on a certified system, the applicant shall notify the manufacturer, if any, named as the applicant or holder of the executive order for the certified system. - (b) When the applicant is requesting certification of one or more components as part of a new system, the applicant shall notify all manufacturers. - (1011) Such other information as the Executive Officer the ARB Executive Officer may reasonably require. - 3.2 Evidence of Corporate and Financial Responsibility - 3.2.1 The requirements of this section shall apply with equal stringency both to original manufacturers and to rebuilders of vapor recovery equipment. - 3.2.2 Any manufacturer of vapor recovery system equipment shall provide a warranty of at least one year for the vapor recovery system equipment. - 3.2.3 The manufacturer of any vapor recovery system equipment shall affix a warranty tag to certified equipment that shall only be removed by the owner/operator of the vapor recovery equipment.
+The tag shall contain at least the following information:

+(1) notice of warranty period,